 Estimated future contingent milestone payments related to prior business combinations range from zero if no milestone events are achieved, to a maximum of \$741.0 if all development, regulatory and sales-based milestones are reached.
-As of March 31, 2018, the fair value of acquisition-related contingent consideration was \$221.6.
-The following table represents a roll-forward of our acquisition-related contingent consideration was \$221.6.
+As of June 30, 2018, the fair value of acquisition-related contingent consideration was \$226.3.
+The following table represents a roll-forward of our acquisition-related contingent consideration:

-Three mont hs ended March 31, 2018
+Six mor ths ended

+June 30, 2018

-Balance as of December 31, 2017 \$ (168.9)
+Balance at December 31, 2017 \$ 168.9

-Changes in fair value (52.7)
+Changes in fair value 57.4

-Balance as of March 31, 2018 \$ (221.6)
+Balance at June 30, 2018 \$ 226.3

-13. Revenue Recognition
+14. Revenue Recognition

 In May 2014, the FASB issued a comprehensive new standard which amends revenue recognition principles.
 We adopted the new standard on January 1, 2018 by applying the modified retrospective method to all contracts that were not completed as of that date.
 Under the new guidance, revenue is recognized when a customer obtains control of promised goods or services, in an amount that reflects the consideration expected to be received in exchange for those goods or services.
-Revenue is recognized through a five-step process: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services to the customer.
-At contract inception, the Company assesses the goods or services promised within each contract, and determines those that are performance obligations.
-Revenue is recognized when each distinct performance obligation is satisfied.
+Revenue is recognized through a five-step process: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) a performance obligation is satisfied.
+The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services that are performance obligations.
+Revenue is recognized for the applicable performance element when each distinct performance obligation is satisfied.